This month, we highlight Nnenna Opara, a litigation attorney located in the firm’s Atlanta office.

 “We evolve as people and as a company when diverse representation exists,” Nnenna continues.

-She also mentions an interesting point: “Companies are looking for diverse representation that is not just a numbers game but a genuine commitment coupled with action.”
+She also mentions an overlooked point: “Companies are looking for diverse representation that is not just a numbers game but a genuine commitment coupled with action.”
 “MGC has demonstrated the commitment to diversity and inclusion, and I am excited to see the growth in each office,” Nnenna adds.